Elegantuni/tail/README.md

 # tail <br />
 <br />
-Example how to create tail on linux. <br />
+Example how to create main function and -n option (without +NUM) tail on linux. <br />